Parthmandale/Notes_Solidity_Assembly-YUL-/README.md

 # Notes_Solidity_Assembly-YUL-
-These are my notes on Solidity Assembly (YUL) that I made along the way when I was learning from different resources online.
-I'll keep this updating with "YUL" bugs in it.
-Hope this helps the security community!
+These are my notes on Solidity Assembly (YUL) that I made while learning it from different online resources.
+I'll keep updating this repo with "YUL" bugs.
+I hope this helps the security community!